 Note: The user name for the console administrator user is admin.

 On the confirm plan page, review the information you provided.

-- On the validation page, the installer will verify various configuration elements (for example, if SSH credentials are correct, if there is enough disk space, and if the OS is the same for the various components).
+- On the validation page, the installer verifies various configuration elements (for example, if SSH credentials are correct, if there is enough disk space, and if the OS is the same for the various components).
 If there are no outstanding issues, click Deploy now.

-The installer will then install and configure Puppet Enterprise.
+The installer then installs and configures Puppet Enterprise.
 It may also need to install additional packages from your OS’s repository.
 This process may take up to 15 minutes.
-When the installation is complete, the installer script that was running in the terminal will close itself.
+When the installation is complete, the installer script that was running in the terminal closes itself.

 You have now installed the Puppet master node.
 The Puppet master node is also an agent, and can configure itself the same way it configures the other nodes in a deployment.
 Stay logged in as root for further exercises.

 Log into the console

 To log into the console, select the Start using Puppet Enterprise button that appears at the end of the web-based installer or open a web browser and point it to the address supplied by the installer, for example,

 - You will receive a warning about an untrusted certificate.
 This is because you were the signing authority for the console’s certificate, and your Puppet Enterprise deployment is not known to the major browser vendors as a valid signing authority.
 Ignore the warning and accept the certificate.
 The steps to do this vary by browser.

 On the login page for the console, log in with the username admin and the password you provided when installing the Puppet master.